Common Causes of Oven Fires

 Ovens can malfunction and start a fire, especially if they are old, poorly maintained, or damaged in some way.

 Electric ovens have heating elements that can spark a blaze.
 Turn off your electric oven if you see sparks or if it is not working properly.

 Gas ovens may develop leaks that can lead to explosions.
 Immediately call the utility company if you smell gas; the odor indicate a leak around your oven or stove.

-Never leave something to bake in the oven without monitoring it regularly.
+Never leave something cooking in the oven without monitoring it regularly.
 Many fires happen when someone turns on the appliance, leaves something to cook and leaves the room, or even the house, for an extended period.
 Turn off the oven if you cannot keep an eye on the item while it is baking, and finish cooking it later.

-What You Should Do if You Notice Flames
+What to Do if You Notice Flames

 - Turn off the heat and see if the fire dies out on its own.

 - Use a fire extinguisher if the flames spread outside of the oven through the top, sides, or bottom.

 - Get out of the house and call the fire department if you do not have an extinguisher or cannot put out the spreading fire